Lucrezia Borgia: Legacy

-Since her death, several rumours surrounding Lucrezia have persisted, primarily concerning the nature of the extravagant parties thrown by the Borgia family.
-One example is the legendary Banquet of Chestnuts.
-Many of these allegations concern accusations of Lucrezia's involvement in incest, poisoning, and murder.
+Since her death, many rumours surrounding Lucrezia have persisted, several concerning Lucrezia's alleged involvement in incest, poisoning, and murder.
 For example, it was rumoured that Lucrezia was in possession of a hollow ring that she used to poison drinks.
 However, no historical basis for these accusations exists, beyond the attacks of her enemies.

+Another rumor concerns her attendance of extravagant, licentious parties thrown by her father and brother Cesare; one example is the legendary Banquet of Chestnuts.

 A modern 20th-century British painting by Frank Cadogan Cowper that hangs in the Tate Britain art gallery in London portrays Lucrezia taking the place of her father, Pope Alexander VI, at an official Vatican meeting.
 This apparently documents an event, although the moment depicted (a Franciscan friar kissing Lucrezia's feet) was invented by the artist.

 In 2002 the city of Ferrara celebrated an "Anno di Lucrezia Borgia" to commemorate the 500th anniversary of her arrival as the bride of the future duke.

-Children
+Issue

 Lucrezia was mother to seven or eight known children: